matkosoric/Data-Visualizations/Orange/AirQuality/README.md

-Visual Data Exploration with Orange
+Visual Data Exploration Air Quality Data Set
 =======================================================

 Visualizating standard ML dataset about air quality.
 The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
 The device was located on the field in a significantly polluted area, at road level, within an Italian city.
 Missing values are tagged with -200 value, which is clearly visible on scatter plots and heat map.
 I created two scatter plots, one mosaic display, and one heat map, without any data preprocessing.